kuertee/x4-mod-ui-extensions/README.md

 History
 =======
+v6.2.008, 9 Dec 2023:
+-New feature: New call back to the Ship Configuration menu for another unreleased mod.

+v6.2.007, 4 Dec 2023:
+-Tweak: The Custom Actions/Orders are now listed after the trade orders.
+-New features: Ship Configuration menu and Encyclopedia menu callbacks for a new unreleased mod.

 v6.2.005, 18 Oct 2023:
 -Bug-fix: "Station Configuration > Configure individual buy offers" menu was broken without my Trade Analytics mod.